stevemussmann/admixturePipeline/README.md

 A pipeline that accepts VCF and PLINK files to run through Admixture

 ## Citing AdmixPipe
-If using version 3.0+ of this pipeline, please cite the following recently accepted manuscript:
+If using version 3.0+ of this pipeline, please cite the following paper:

 S.M.
 Mussmann, M.R.
 Douglas, T.K.
 Chafin, M.E.
 Douglas 2023.
 ADMIXPIPE v3: Facilitating Population Structure Delimitation from SNP Data.
-Bioinformatics Advances *In Press*
+Bioinformatics Advances 3(1):vbad168.
+DOI: 10.1093/bioadv/vbad168

 If using v2.x or earlier, please cite the following paper: